AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/email/unsubscribes/unsubscribe-group.md

 ![](assets/2_c3.png)

-If you're an admin, you can go to the unsubscribe group to filter by Account Unsubscribes and see all of the unsubscribes that have been collected in your people database.
+If you're an admin, you can go to the unsubscribe group to filter by [!UICONTROL Account Unsubscribes] and see all of the unsubscribes that have been collected in your people database.

 ![](assets/3_c3.png)